Sarah Cole: American Artist

 Biography

 Sarah Cole (1805-1857) was an accomplished American artist known for her paintings and etchings.
 Like her brother Thomas, Sarah worked in the earliest years of the Hudson River School of American landscape painting art movement.
 She hiked and sketched with Thomas and studied with the artist Asher B. Durand.
 She exhibited and sold her paintings at the National Academy of Design, American Art-Union, Western Art Union in Cincinnati, and the Maryland Historical Society in Baltimore.
-She was one of the first female etchers in the United States.
-Her work was featured in the 19th-century publications, “Women Artists in all Ages and Countries” (1859) and “Women Etchers of America” (1888).
-She lived periodically at Cedar Grove; the property known today as the Thomas Cole National Historic Site.
+Her work was featured in the 19th-century publications, “Women Artists in all Ages and Countries,” 1859, and “Women Etchers of America,” 1888, where she was described as the first woman etcher in the United States.
+She lived periodically at the property known today as the Thomas Cole National Historic Site.

 Sarah was born in Bolton-le-Moors, Lancashire, England in the year 1805.
 She was the youngest of James and Mary Holloway Cole’s eight children.
 From 1810 to 1817, Sarah and her family moved from Bolton to Chorley, Lancashire and eventually settled in Liverpool, a port city with a flourishing trade economy.
 In Liverpool, Sarah’s brother Thomas was hired as an apprentice at an engraving shop.
 It is possible that Thomas took prints home to share with his siblings, exposing Sarah to an array of engravings, mezzotints, and aquatints.
 [1]